Yolanda Hadid Calls Out Former ‘Real Housewives Of Orange County’ Co-Stars For ‘Lack Of Compassion’

 “Without cameras rolling, I clearly feel the lack of compassion of this group of women — although it may seem more glamorous and interesting, is no different from a job at a bank,” she recalled.

-Yolanda Hadid explained that she only agreed to have the show follow her to her medical appointments because of the paycheck that allowed her to be financially independent from her then husband David Foster.
+Yolanda Hadid explained that she only agreed to have the show follow her to her medical appointments because of the paycheck that allowed her to be financially independent of her then-husband, David Foster.
 As fans of The Real Housewives of Beverly Hills might recall, Hadid’s co-stars have always had their doubts on her mysterious illness.
 They speculated that she was suffering from Munchausen, a condition where one fakes an illness for sympathy.

-Clearly disappointed with her co-stars’ behavior, Hadid eventually quit the show to write her memoir in 2016.
+Disappointed with her co-stars’ behavior, Hadid eventually quit the show to write her memoir in 2016.
 She felt let down that she wasn’t given the same love and respect she showed Lisa Vanderpump, Kyle Richards, and the rest of the RHOBH cast.
 Hadid revealed that she actually had “a lot of factual information” that could end up discrediting the Housewives’ reputation but kept it secret because she “chose to work with integrity.”

-Despite all that has happened, Yolanda Hadid vowed that she will never stop until she finds an affordable cure for Lyme disease.
+Despite all that has happened, Yolanda Hadid vowed that she would never stop until she finds an affordable cure for Lyme disease.

-Yolanda Hadid’s memoir, Believe Me: My Battle With the Invisible Disability of Lyme Disease is expectd to hit shelves on September 12.
+Yolanda Hadid’s memoir, Believe Me: My Battle With the Invisible Disability of Lyme Disease is expected to hit shelves on September 12.

 [Featured Image by Dimitrios Kambouris/Getty Images]